 In the 1920s, a first floor wing was added to the western side of the hotel.
 In 1955, the veranda and balcony was removed and replaced with a cantilevered awning.

 In 1923 the Swan Brewery purchased the hotel from William Padbury, retaining ownership of it until 1977.
-In April 1984, the Freemasons’ Hotel was sold to Brewtech Ltd who undertook a major restoration and upgrading of the hotel, converting it into Australia’s first boutique pub brewery, and renaming it the Sail and Anchor in 1986.
+In April 1984, the Freemasons’ Hotel was sold to Brewtech Ltd who undertook a major restoration and upgrading of the hotel, converting it into one of Australia’s first boutique pub breweries, and renaming it the Sail and Anchor in 1986.
 The renovations included the restoration of the veranda and balcony.

 In 1990 Elders IXL purchased the Matilda Bay Brewing Company (formerly Brewtech Ltd), in a deal that valued Matilda Bay at more than A$50m, selling the hotel to the Australian Leisure and Hospitality Group (ALH), a subsidiary of Woolworths Limited, who subsequently closed the micro-brewery operations at the hotel for a short time after 2010, however the micro-brewing has since resumed.

 If you would like to support my work, you can leave a small tip here of $2, or several small tips, just increase the amount as you like.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs.